-Marcus Whitney drove into Nashville, TN for the first time on Labor Day of 2000 as a 24-year-old college dropout knowing absolutely no one, and within 15 minutes of arriving was serving margaritas and fajitas at Rio Bravo Cantina to begin making a new life for his young family.
+Marcus Whitney drove into Nashville, TN, for the first time on Labor Day of 2000 as a 24-year-old college dropout knowing no one.
+Within 15 minutes of arriving, he was serving margaritas and fajitas at Rio Bravo Cantina to begin making a new life for his young family.
 Almost two decades later, Marcus has become an undisputed power player in the meteoric rise of the city and consistently showing that his range of ability is not limited to his background or credentials.

 After teaching himself how to code, in between waiting tables on double shifts seven days a week, Marcus became the first Chief Architect of Emma Email Marketing, Nashville's most successful homegrown marketing technology company, acquired by Campaign Monitor.

-Marcus went on to co-found the most active healthcare innovation venture capital fund in the US, Jumpstart Foundry.
-Jumpstart's combined funds now manage a portfolio of over 80 innovative health companies and spun out a sister company Health:Further, which started as a tier-one innovation healthcare conference and has evolved to become a strategic advisory firm serving healthcare blue-chip CEOs on their innovation strategies.
+Marcus went on to co-found the most active healthcare innovation, venture capital fund in the US, Jumpstart Foundry.
+Jumpstart's combined funds now manage a portfolio of over 80 innovative health companies.
+Jumpstart spun out a sister company, Health:Further, which started as a tier-one innovation healthcare conference and has evolved to become a strategic advisory firm serving blue-chip healthcare CEOs on their innovation strategies.

 Most recently, Marcus was principally responsible for bringing professional soccer to Nashville.
-He served as the Chairman of the city's amateur team, Nashville Football Club, and navigated that organization through the process of building an investor group and successfully being granted a franchise as Nashville Soccer Club in the United Soccer League (USL Championship).
-Marcus then worked with this investor group to merge efforts with Nashville Soccer Holdings, which went on to successfully be granted an expansion team in Major League Soccer.
+He served as the Chairman of the city's amateur team, Nashville Football Club.
+He navigated that organization through the process of building an investor group and successfully being granted a franchise as Nashville Soccer Club in the United Soccer League (USL Championship).
+Marcus then worked with this investor group to merge efforts with Nashville Soccer Holdings, which went on to be granted an expansion team in Major League Soccer.

 Marcus began telling his story at TEDxNashville in 2014 and realized that there was real value to the story and that it could impact others.
-He set out to tell that story in a more complete way in 2015 by launching a successful Kickstarter for a book called Create and Orchestrate that he would release, telling his story and codifying his philosophy.
+He set out to tell that story entirely in 2015 by launching a successful Kickstarter for a book called Create and Orchestrate that he would release, telling his story and codifying his philosophy.
 While he believed he would release the book within a year, life happened and added new dimensions to the project and his perspective.

-Through his work at Health:Further, talking about the challenges of healthcare in America, it became obvious that two systems of health were being completely under-addressed, and were causing much of the stress on the healthcare system today.
-Chronic disease driven by socio-economic factors and habits, and mental health issues which are largely unaddressed due to stigmas and shaming in society.
-This awareness forced introspection and made Marcus find the resolve to begin to take action regarding his own issues in both areas.
+Through his work at Health:Further, talking about the challenges of healthcare in America, it became evident that two systems of health were being completely under-addressed, and were causing much of the stress on the healthcare system today.
+Chronic disease is driven by socioeconomic factors and habits and mental health issues, which are mainly unaddressed due to stigmas and shaming in society.
+This awareness forced introspection and made Marcus find the resolve to begin to take action regarding his issues in both areas.

-After dealing with his first bout of real depression in his life in 2017 due to the difficulty of all life was throwing at him both in business and in his personal life, Marcus decided to commit to exercise in 2018 as a way to begin reclaiming agency and working towards a healthier state of being.
+After dealing with his first bout of real depression in his life in 2017, Marcus decided to commit to exercise in 2018 as a way to begin reclaiming agency and working towards a healthier state of being.
 That process proved to be game-changing.
-By the end of 2018, Marcus was significantly stronger physically, had attained his Black Belt in HapKiDo after years of working towards it, and also came to understand that exercise alone was not enough. he would have to work on his mental health as well if he was going to truly make strides towards being a healthy, whole human being.
+By the end of 2018, Marcus was significantly stronger physically, had attained his Black Belt in HapKiDo after years of working towards it, and also came to understand that exercise alone was not enough.
+He would have to work on his mental health as well if he was going to truly make strides towards being a healthy, whole human being.

 2019 was one of Marcus's best years ever.
 A year of clarity, sobriety, health, mindfulness, and achievement.
-His businesses are healthier than ever, his mind is clearer than ever and his ambition is now set to a clear purpose:
+His businesses are healthier than ever, his mind is clearer than ever, and his ambition is driven by a definite purpose:

-If 2019 was a year of deliverance for Marcus, 2020 will be a year of delivering.
+If 2019 was a year of deliverance for Marcus, 2020 would be a year of delivery.

-Marcus's long-awaited book, Create and Orchestrate, now being shepherded by Scribe Media, will be published in late Q2 of 2020.
+Marcus's long-awaited book, Create and Orchestrate, will be available on June 30th, 2020.

-Nashville Soccer Club will play its first season in Major League Soccer in 2020.
+Nashville Soccer Club is playing its first season in Major League Soccer in 2020.

-Health:Further will expand its practice throughout the US and into the UK in 2020.
+Health:Further expanded its practice throughout the US and into the UK in 2020.

-Marcus will double down on his content creation, focusing all his writing, media creation, public speaking under the Creative Power® brand, and launching new ways to connect with people as well as connecting people to other people in support of their goals in 2020.
+Marcus has doubled down on his content creation, focusing all his writing, media creation, public speaking under the Creative Power® brand, and launching new ways to connect with people as well as connecting people to other people in support of their goals in 2020.